Skip to main content

 Certain background factors make Xanax dependence more likely:[4]

-• Personality traits – High anxiety, sensitivity to stress, perfectionism, or impulsivity.
+• Personality traits like high anxiety, perfectionism, or impulsivity

-If you come into Xanax treatment with these vulnerabilities, your brain may latch onto the relief faster and harder, making Xanax use disorder treatment Tennessee more likely down the line.
+If you come into treatment with these vulnerabilities, your brain may latch onto relief faster and harder, making recovery without professional support significantly more difficult.

 Prescription-Related Risk Factors